aclark4life/blog/2007/03/16/first-post/index.rst

 - `Buildit <https://agendaless.com/software/Members/chrism/software/buildit/>`_
 - `Instance Manager <https://old.plone.org/products/instance-manager>`_

-I used Buildout for the first time at the `Baarn UI Sprint 2007 <https://old.plone.org/events/sprints/past-sprints/baarn-ui-sprint-2007>`_ and I've also used Chris McDonough's Buildit.
+I used Buildout for the first time at the |baarn_sprint| and I've also used Chris McDonough's Buildit.
 There are even more to choose from, but for now I enjoy typing:

 ::